 Things that impressed us so much we were tempted to write about them.

 Satisfying, and good exercise for the brain.
-I have taught four fungusy classes to four very different audiences.
+I have taught a number of delightfully fungusy classes to very different audiences.

 Our blog covers fungi from every angle.
 Faculty, staff, and students contribute their writings, aimed at ordinary people with a tendency towards mycophilia.